-- What's worse is that when Asia stumbles on the scene, is horrified and wonders how a self-proclaimed servant of God could be that needlessly cruel, he makes clear his intent to kill her, except that would offend his boss, so he settles for threatening her with rape, if she doesn't shut up instead.
+- What's worse is that when Asia stumbles on the scene, is horrified and wonders how a self-proclaimed servant of God could be that needlessly cruel, he makes clear his intent to kill her, except that would offend his boss, so he settles for threatening her with Attempted Rape, if she doesn't shut up instead.

 I, who shall awaken; I am the Heavenly Dragon who stole the principle of domination from God; I mock the infinite, and fret over the dream; I shall become the Red Dragon of Domination; I shall drown you in the depths of crimson purgatory.
 Juggernaut Drive!

 - The second time he almost pulled off Juggernaut Drive was when he got himself knocked unconscious by Sairaorg in their match.
 He then wakes up to a white world with the past Boosted Gear users, surrounded by dark aura.
 One by one, they tell him to pull off Juggernaut Drive to the point he joins with them.